DROP: Dimensionality Reduction Optimization for Time Series: Experimental Evaluation

-\minihead{Baselines} We report runtime, accuracy, and reduced dimension compared to FFT, PAA, and two methods utilizing non-sample-based PCA via SVD (via MTJ's built-in primitive) and SVD-Halko (we implemented via MTJ), referred to as SVD and SVD-Halko, respectively.
-Each of these methods computes a transformation over the entire data, then performs binary search to identify the smallest dimensional basis that satisfies the target $TLB$.
-These methods complement those from our earlier study in Section~\ref{sec:background} and represent a classic implementation of dimensionality reduction and an optimized implementation from the recent literature.
-We further discuss choice of PCA subroutine in Section~\ref{subsec:pcaexp}.
+\minihead{Baselines} We report runtime, accuracy, and dimensionality compared to FFT, PAA, PCA via SVD-Halko, and PCA via SVD.
+Each computes a transformation over all the data, then performs binary search to identify the lowest dimensionality that satisfies the target $TLB$.

-\minihead{k-NN and DBSCAN Setup} The end to end performance of the similarity search methods we consider heavily depends on the number of queries in the workload.
-The time required for DR is effectively a fixed cost in index construction over a given dataset.
-In contrast, each query over the dataset incurs a marginal cost that is dependent on DR quality: a better DR transformation that delivers lower-dimensional data points will result in faster queries.
-Thus, end-to-end runtime is a function of $i)$ the time required for DR in index construction (i.e., a fixed cost) and $ii)$ the benefit of DR as applied to each query (i.e., a marginal cost).
+\minihead{Similarity Search/k-NN Setup} We primarily consider k-NN in our evaluation as in~\cite{keogh-study}, but also briefly validate k-means performance.
+To evaluate DR performance when used with downstream indexes, we vary k-NN's multidimensional index structure: cover trees~\cite{ctree}, K-D trees~\cite{kdtree}, or no index.

-To balance these factors, in our experiments, we vary the ratio of the index size and the query workload.
-By default, we choose a 1:1 ratio of size of index to number of query points, and apply this to all search methods.
-We subsequently vary this index-query ratio in later microbenchmarks.
-In addition, we provide a simple cost model for assessing the break-even point (in terms of number of queries) that balances the the cost of a given DR technique against DR's benefits to each query point.
+End-to-end performance depends on the number of queries in the workload, and DROP is optimized for the repeated-query use case.
+Due to the small size of the UCR datasets, we choose a 1:50 ratio of data indexed to number of query points, and vary this index-query ratio in later microbenchmarks and experiments.
+We also provide a cost model for assessing the break-even point that balances the cost of a given DR technique against its indexing benefits.